settlemint/docs/docs/launch-platform/managed-cloud-deployment/2_about-organizations.md

 ---
 title: Managing Organizations
-description: Guide to Managing Organizations
+description: Guide to managing Organizations
-sidebar_position: 4
 ---

 # About organizations